 Pursuing Your Right to Recovery for Injuries Due to No-Poach Clauses

 McCune Wright Arevalo, LLP is currently pursuing a class action suit against McDonald’s for violations of state and federal anti-competition laws on behalf of all current and former McDonald’s employees negatively affected by the use of no-poach clauses.
-Contact McCune Wright Arevalo, LLP to learn more about potential participation in this class action lawsuit or to discuss bringing another potential no-poach class action lawsuit in your matter.
+Contact McCune Law Group to learn more about potential participation in this class action lawsuit or to discuss bringing another potential no-poach class action lawsuit in your matter.